 Over the years, I have witnessed talented “juniors” in the chess world and studied their composure at the chess board.
 From the earliest times when I first saw Fabiano, I noticed something different about how the Miami-born, Brooklyn-bred boy of Italian ancestry approached the game.
 Attentive and engaged, Fabiano carried unmistakable energy, focus and determination.

 After playing in the same tournament section with Fabiano in the early 2000s, I observed how he would set the plastic chess figurines perfectly on the checkered squares and sit in anticipation of his opponent.
 Despite his size, his sense of confidence was impressive.
 I continued to follow his progress.

 Magnus Carlsen’s rise to stardom is well-known in chess circles and chronicled in the biography, “Wonder Boy.”
 Fabiano’s story has some similarities.
 Parents grapple with ideas to help their children realize their unique set of talents.
-Fabiano’s parents – Lou and Santina Caruana– made a tough decision and decided to move to Hungary to foster his chess development.
+Fabiano’s parents – Lou and Santina Caruana– made a tough decision and decided to move to Spain to foster his chess development.